 A lot of folks use aluminum frying pans.
-These pans are safe as long as there are not signs of pitting and crusting.
-As you may be aware, aluminum may possibly be connected to Alzheimer's disease.
-This is not conclusive.
+These pans are safe as long as there are no signs of pitting and crusting.
+As you may be aware, aluminum might possibly be connected to Alzheimer’s disease.
+This association is not conclusive.
 More folks are subjected to excess aluminum in foods, water, antacids and medications.
-Beware of that "old" aluminum frying pan.
+Beware of that “old” aluminum frying pan.

-A frying pan containing a silicone surface is seemingly very safe to use and reduces the amount of oil used in cooking.
-You have heard it said that a person is like Teflon, which means nothing sticks to him.
+A frying pan containing a silicone surface seemingly is very safe to use and reduces the amount of oil used in cooking.
+You have heard it said that a person is like Teflon, which means nothing sticks to that person.
 This expression is often used when a criminal gets away with a crime.
-Frying pans made from Teflon have that trail, nothing sticks to them.
+Frying pans coated with Teflon have that trait; nothing sticks to them.

-Teflon is made from a chemical know as perfluorooctanoic acid.
+Teflon is made from a chemical known as perfluro-octanoic acid.
 This chemical has not been tested thoroughly for toxicity, and DuPont, the manufacturer, is phasing it out.
 For safety, do not fry in these pans over very high heat and replace them if they become chipped.